 The data protection officer of the controller is:

 3. Collection, processing and use of your personal data

 Within the framework of this website, there is particular focus on communication data (e.g. name, telephone number, e-mail address, postal address, IP address).

 Our offer is directed exclusively at people who are 16 years of age or older.

 In principle, personal data is information about a natural person that is identified or identifiable by this data (e.g. name, address, e-mail address).

-Data processing on our part only takes place if there is a legal basis for this or if you have given us your consent to do so.
+Data processing on our part only takes place if there is a legal basis for this (e.g. your consent, our legitimate interests, fulfillment of legal obligations etc.).

 In the following we will introduce you to the purposes for which we or one of our service providers processes your data (purpose of processing).

 3.1 Data processing for the purpose of providing the website